adamchainz/time-machine/README.rst

 -------------

 Steve Pulec's `freezegun <https://github.com/spulec/freezegun>`__ library is a popular solution.
-It provides a nice API which was much of the inspiration for time-machine.
+It provides a clear API which was much of the inspiration for time-machine.

 The main drawback is its slow implementation.
 It essentially does a find-and-replace mock of all the places that the ``datetime`` and ``time`` modules have been imported.